PatternPal/PatternPal/docs/dev/technical/syntax_graph.md

 all files are loaded and the syntax tree is constructed, relations are established between the nodes using the CreateGraph method.
-This is accomplished by examining the descendant nodes of each IEntity or IMethod for a particular type of roslyn syntax which denotes there is a particular relationship, a feature provided by Roslyn.
-When descendant Roslyn syntax nodes that relate to a specific IEntity or IMethod are identified, the corresponding IEntity or IMethod is found using the SemanticModel, which is another Roslyn feature.
-This is for example necessary when a method uses another method, the line where the method is called is a descendant node, but not the actual method which is called. this declaration node, which the descendant node refers to, can be obtained with the SemanticModel, and is the same as the Roslyn SyntaxNode saved in one of the saved IEntities or IMethods.
+This is accomplished by examining the descendant nodes of each IEntity or IMember for a particular type of roslyn syntax which denotes there is a particular relationship, a feature provided by Roslyn.
+When descendant Roslyn syntax nodes that relate to a specific IEntity or IMember are identified, the corresponding IEntity or IMember is found using the SemanticModel, which is another Roslyn feature.
+This is for example necessary when a method uses another method, the line where the method is called is a descendant node, but not the actual method which is called. this declaration node, which the descendant node refers to, can be obtained with the SemanticModel, and is the same as the Roslyn SyntaxNode saved in one of the saved IEntities or Imembers.
 Both sides of a relation are now obtained, and the relation can be established.

 ## Appendix